Is there anything more delightful than a classic creme brulee for dessert? No, I didn’t think so!

 - Place the egg yolks, first measure of sugar and salt into an electric mixing bowl and beat until the mixture is thick and pale.

-- Put 6 ramekins into a roasting pan (it’s helpful to have a tea-towel folded in the pan to ensure the ramekins don’t slip about).
+- Put 6 ramekins into a roasting pan.
 Carefully pour the custard into the ramekins, leaving about a centimeter at the top of each.
 You may need to scoop off any surface foam.

 - Once completely cooled, put the custards into the fridge (you can lightly place a piece of silver foil or plastic wrap over top, but it’s not necessary) and chill for at least four hours (but preferably overnight).